eva-library/agent-template-healthcare/README.md

 Agent Template is a collection of flows provided by eva that can be used to establish a base for building conversations.
 This solution is focused in Healthcare, featuring the following 18 flows:

-- Agendamiento de Citas
-- Agendamiento de Examenes
+- Ask me
+- Cancel appointment
-- Bienvenida
+- Close chat
-- Cancelación de Citas
-- Cerrar Chat
+- Contact center
-- Fin
+- Customer satisfaction survey
-- Flujo de Registro
+- End
+- Exams schedulling
-- Hablar con agente
+- Location
-- Hablar con agente jump
 - Login
-- Menú
+- Not expected
-- No esperado
+- Register
-- Palabrotas
+- Scheduling appointments
-- Preguntas Frecuentes
+- Start if
-- Servicio de Atención al Cliente
+- Suggestion and claims
-- Sugerencia y reclamos
+- Swearwords
+- Talk to an agent
-- Test de Bienestar
+- Welcome
-- Ubicación
+- Wellness test

 ### Important
 - Agent Template is a template.
 That is, you can use as a good foundation, but you must customize the informations for your own business.
 It means that you should create your own webservice, your own page links, etc...
 Reach our documentation [HERE] https://docs.eva.bot/ntt-data-eva-docs/start-here/what-is-eva to know more about how to use eva.